-The analysis of the information gathered in the framework of the Pilot Project is followed by overall conclusion prepared, which intends to summarise the main findings resulting from the analysis of the various materials gathered in the context of the Pilot Project.
+The analysis of the information gathered in the framework of the Pilot Project is followed by overall conclusions, which are intended to summarise the main findings resulting from analysis of the various materials.

-The report is complemented with substantial documentary appendices including selected texts of the Pilot project: national contributions in the form of short national files, original documents sent in by the respective national rapporteurs, excerpts of such documents, etc. This selection is intended to be as representative as possible of the Pilot Project and therefore, covers not only the different cases of state succession and the different issues addressed in the core of the report, but also other cases.
+The report is complemented with substantial documentary appendices, including selected texts of the Pilot Project: national contributions in the form of short national files, original documents sent in by the respective national rapporteurs, excerpts from such documents, etc. This selection is intended to be as representative as possible of the Pilot Project and therefore covers not only the different cases of state succession and the different issues addressed in the core of the report, but also other cases.

-It should be noted that the views expressed in the following chapters are those of the authors and do not necessarily reflect the position of individual States or of the CAHDI as a whole with regard to the interpretation of these situations and events referred thereto.
+It should be noted that the views expressed in the following chapters are those of the authors and do not necessarily reflect the position of individual States or of the CAHDI as a whole with regard to the interpretation of these situations and events referred to therein.

-The CAHDI and the Secretariat of the Council of Europe are grateful to Professor Martti Koskenniemi, Dr. Jan Klabbers, Dr. Olivier Ribbelink & Dr. Andreas Zimmermann for their cooperation in carrying out this valuable work which will be a useful tool for researchers and scholars and a source of inspiration for States in conducting their international relations and contributing to a better international community.
+The CAHDI and the Secretariat of the Council of Europe are grateful to Professor Martti Koskenniemi, Dr. Jan Klabbers, Dr. Olivier Ribbelink and Dr. Andreas Zimmermann for their cooperation in carrying out this valuable work, which will be a useful tool for researchers and scholars and a source of inspiration for States in conducting their international relations and contributing to a better international community.